myarask/test-genie/cli/README.md

 ## Mission

-To free developers from writing web app unit tests
+To free web developers from writing unit tests

 ## Concept